AUT-DSP/DSP-Winter2021-MATLAB/HW1/README.md

 - two plots for showing original signal and echoed signal in time domain and frequency domain.(for changing the plot type in time domain and frequency domain, use two **Radio Button**)
 - there must be a **Button** to save the echoed signal.
 - write down all the results by changing the parameters in your report.
-- there are two .wav file in **Q4 folder** which you can test your app.
+- there are two .wav files in **Q4 folder** which you can test your app.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/54024838/138607623-c3baf2f9-c75d-49f4-95bc-c472de6202f3.png">